Tom's Story

 That response is why the Tom Shields Foundation exists.

-Tom went on to compete at the 2020 Tokyo Olympics and the 2024 Paris Olympics, earning gold medals and continuing to set records.
-He is one of the only elite athletes in the world to have spoken publicly about a suicide attempt and returned to compete at the highest level.
+Tom went on to compete at the 2020 Tokyo Olympics, earning a gold medal and continuing to set records.
+He is one of the only elite athletes in the world to have spoken publicly about a mental health crisis and returned to compete at the highest level.

-Tom's story doesn't end in crisis — but if yours feels like it might, please reach out.
-Help is available 24/7.
+Tom's story doesn't end in crisis.
+If yours feels like it might, help is available 24/7.